Multilingual Event Linking to Wikidata: Appendix

 \subsection{Modeling}

 \paragraph{Experiments:} We use the base versions of mBERT and XLM-RoBERTa in all of our experiments.
 In the biencoder model, we use two multilingual encoders, one each for context and candidate encoding.
 In crossencoder, we use just one multilingual encoder and a classification layer.
+In all of our experiments, we optimize all the encoder layers.
+For biencoder training, we use AdamW optimizer \cite{loshchilov2018decoupled} with a learning rate of 1e-05 and a linear warmup schedule.
+We restrict the context and candidate lengths to 128 sub-tokens and select the best epoch (of 5) on the development set.
+For crossencoder training, we also use AdamW optimizer with a learning rate of 2e-05 and a linear warmup schedule.
+We restrict the overall sequence length to 256 sub-tokens and select the best epoch (of 5) on the development set.
 We ran our experiments on a mix of GPUs, TITANX, v100, A6000 and a100.
 Each training and inference runs were run on a single GPU.
-Both biencoder and crossencoder were run for 5 epochs and we select the best set of hyperparameters based on the performance on the development set.
-On the a100 GPU, biencoder takes about 1.5hrs per epoch and the crossencoder takes $\sim$20hrs per epoch (with k=8).
+Both biencoder and crossencoder were run for 5 epochs and we select the best set of hyperparameters based on the dev set performance.
+On a single a100 GPU, biencoder training takes about 1.5hrs per epoch and the crossencoder takes $\sim$20hrs per epoch (with k=8).

 \paragraph{Results:} In \autoref{fig:bm25_context_length}, we present results on the development set from all the explored configurations.
 In \autoref{tab:retrieval_results}, we show the Recall@8 scores from all the retrieval models.
 Based on the performance on development set, we selected $k$=8 for our crossencoder training and inference.
-We also report the test scores for completeness. \autoref{fig:dev_recall_appendix} presents the retrieval recall scores. \autoref{fig:dev_recall_bm25} presents the retrieval recall scores for BM25+ (context length 16) method. \autoref{fig:acc_lang_appendix} presents a detailed comparison of per-language accuracies between multilingual and crosslingual tasks for each biencoder and crossencoder models.
+We also report the test scores for completeness. \autoref{fig:dev_recall_appendix} presents the retrieval recall scores. \autoref{fig:dev_recall_bm25} presents the retrieval recall scores for BM25+ (context length 16) method. \autoref{fig:acc_lang_appendix} presents a detailed comparison of per-language accuracies between multilingual and crosslingual tasks for each configuration.

+\paragraph{Wikinews:} Each Wikinews article contains meta information such as article title and publication date.
+Since this meta information provide additional context to the linker, we experimented by including this meta information along with the mention context.
+The meta information is encoded with the context as ``\texttt{[CLS]} title \texttt{[SEP]} date \texttt{[SEP]} left context \texttt{[MENTION\_START]} mention \texttt{[MENTION\_END]} right context \texttt{[SEP]}''. \autoref{tab:wn_ranking_full} presents the detailed results on the Wikinews evaluation set.